aleksns/spa-employees-table/README.md

 #### - Search through a database table with a versatile real-time search

-#### - All CRUD operations are presented.
-Create, Read, Update, Delete
+#### - All CRUD operations are presented: Create, Read, Update, Delete

 #### - Notification messages upon every action